-Care coordination is a service that provides extra help to members with special health care needs, whether at home, in a skilled facility or in the hospital.
-Care coordination focuses on you, the member, and when appropriate, your family.
+Care Coordination is a service that provides extra help to members with special health care needs, whether at home or in the hospital.
+Care Coordination focuses on you, the member, and when appropriate, your family.
 It is sensitive to your cultural background.
-Care coordination can help you better identify your health care needs.
+Care Coordination can help you better identify your health care needs.
 It also helps you get appropriate services.
-This includes coordination of services between doctors in our Blue Cross Community Centennial network as well as out-ofnetwork doctors, as appropriate.
-This includes your medical, behavioral and long-term needs.
+This includes coordination of services between doctors in our Blue Cross Community Centennial network as well as out-of-network doctors, as appropriate.
+This includes your medical, behavioral, and long-term needs.